-In our partnerships with the Institute for Photovoltaics at the University of Stuttgart, with the University of Konstanz’s Physics (Photovoltaics) department, and with the Fraunhofer Institute for Solar Energy Systems (ISE), the focus is on developing new processes that Manz subsequently implements on an industrial scale.
+In our partnerships with the Institute for Photovoltaics at the University of Stuttgart and with the University of Konstanz’s Physics (Photovoltaics) department, the focus is on developing new processes that Manz subsequently implements on an industrial scale.
 In addition, the properties of solar cells are characterized and simulated in these partnerships

 Baden-Württemberg Center for Solar Energy and Hydrogen Research (ZSW)

 Among other things, the ZSW in Stuttgart conducts materials research and material development for thin-film technologies and is a long-term strategic and development partner of Manz’s “Solar” division.
 It assists Manz’s development team by conducting specific layer characterizations and other testing procedures.
 The major foundations of Manz’s CIGS fab and the processes used by Manz CIGS Technology GmbH’s location in Schwäbisch Hall were developed at the ZSW.
 Manz works with the ZSW within the scope of publicly funded research projects (including those funded by the EU and the German Federal Ministry for the Environment/German Federal Ministry of Education and Research) either bilaterally or with other industrial and research partners.